maptimeLA/d3-foodpantries/README.md

 4. Go to your browser and open `http://localhost:8000/`
 5. To open on your phone, find your IP address and open `http://[YOUR-IP-ADDRESS]:8000/`

+If you take a look in the "step3" folder you'll see the code for a basic map.

 ## Step 4 - Add colors based on data in GeoJSON file
 We can use D3 to color the map based on the data in the file.

+Peak in the "step4" folder and you'll see a function that relies on the data to get a color.
+You need to have done some work to figure out where you want your breaks and how many before you make it here.

 ## Step 5 - Add interactivity with tooltip
 Here's some code to get us a tooltip.

+Inside the "step5" folder is a file that uses D3's mouse events to show and hide a tooltip div, while populating it with data from the GeoJSON file.